 Kingstone High School also works in partnership with the National Outreach Programme.
 The National Outreach Programme is delivered by Aimhigher Plus; a partnership of regional universities and colleges, and is being coordinated locally by Herefordshire and Ludlow College and Hereford College of Arts.
 As part of this our Year 10s have recently attended the Three Counties Career Fair at Malvern Showgrounds, which focused on careers available in the three local counties of Herefordshire, Gloucestershire and Worcestershire such as: engineering and manufacturing, cyber security, construction, food production and the land based industries.
 The aim of the trip was to support student’s aspirations and make them aware of some of the employment opportunities available to them post Kingstone High School.

-Mrs D Waters, our Careers Advisor, is based at Kingstone High School every Monday.
-All Year 11 students have dedicated careers support time.
+Mrs D Waters, our Careers Advisor, is based at Kingstone High School every Wednesday.
+All Year 11 students have dedicated careers support time, and a one to one interview.
 Mrs Waters is also available for students wishing to enquire about future choices for college and work, and will help with college applications.
-You may also email her for advice at email@example.com
+You may also email her for advice at firstname.lastname@example.org

 You can use the following websites to give you chance to research possible careers and explore ideas about your next step.